haskell-serbia/tutorials/dependent_types.md

     case x of
-        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume what type is our type parameter IntConstructor a    -> "Constructed with Int"      -- a ~ Int StringConstructor b -> "Constructed with String    -- a ~ String
+        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume what type is our type parameter IntConstructor a    -> show (a + 1)  -- a ~ Int StringConstructor b -> reverse b     -- a ~ String

 -- ghci
 λ> let x = IntConstructor 42
 λ> wasItStringOrInt x
-"Constructed with Int"
+43
 ```

 ## Generic

-Lets now build our intuition about types in general and also dependent types.
+Let us now build our intuition about types in general and also dependent types.

 If we look at a normal Haskell Algebraic Data Type `T`